Friday, July 31, 2020 Update:

 Ontario Sector-Specific Guidelines

-The Ontario government has compiled 60 general Sector-Specific Guidelines.
+The Ontario government has compiled Sector-Specific documents to help protect workers, customers, and the general public from COVID-19.
 Highlights as follows:

 - Animals & Vet Services